Youth organizations in the United States: Dynamic Youth Ministries

-Dynamic Youth Ministries is an organization that runs three youth groups: Calvinist Cadet Corps, GEMS Girls' Clubs and ThereforeGo Ministries.
+Dynamic Youth Ministries is an organization that runs two youth groups: Calvinist Cadet Corps and ThereforeGo Ministries.

 Calvinist Cadet Corps

 Calvinist Cadet Corps is an independent non-denominational Christian boys' Scouting organization usually affiliated with the Christian Reformed Church.
 Currently, the Corps has about 440 US clubs with weekly meetings including a Bible lesson.
 Members range from first grade to high school.
 Merit badges are tied into Scripture.

 CCC history

 The Calvinist Cadet Corps was officially founded in 1952 in Reformed churches, as the Dutch of the Reformed Christian Churches supported Dutch parallel programs, compared to the Dutch of the Reformed Churches who generally joined the general organization.
 The Calvinettes and Young Calvinist Federation duplicated the GSUSA and Christian Endeavour respectively.

 CCC program

 The Corps is split into five ministries, or levels: